kaidez/kaidez.com/_drafts/2015-02-18-ajax-tutorial.md

 As a result, they built slightly different feature detection code:
 {% prism javascript %}
 // Feature-detect XMLHttpRequest implementation
-// More robust detecting of ActiveX implementations function getXHR() {
+// More robust detecting of ActiveX function getXHR() {
   var xhr;
   if (window.XMLHttpRequest) { // Browsers other than IE 6 and lower